 Ultimately, the best mattress for pressure points depends on whether you like the gradual spring back that a memory foam mattress provides or the quicker spring back of a latex mattress.
 Both can provide relief from tender pressure points.
-Keep in mind though, that a couple of the many benefits of sleeping on a 100% natural latex mattress is that it has the advantage of being very resilient and long lasting, as well as being the greener option.
+Keep in mind though, that a couple of the many benefits of sleeping on an organic latex mattress is that it has the advantage of being very resilient and long lasting, as well as being the greener option.

 Link to Us!

 If you found this article useful and shareable, please copy and paste the following into the html code of your website or blog:

 Learn More About Going Green at the <a href="https://www.plushbeds.com/blogs/green-sleep/best-mattress-for-pressure-points">PlushBeds Green Sleep Blog</a>.